 Heuchera

 The common name for Heuchera is coral bells because of the small flowers that resemble tiny church bells.
-Another common name for Heuchera is alumroot because of the alum-like properties of the roots which are used by Native Americans as a wound treatment.
-Most Heuchera naturally grow in relatively dry, rocky conditions, often in the cracks and crevices of rock faces.
+Another common name for Heuchera is alumroot because of the alum-like properties of the roots, which are used by Native Americans as a wound treatment.
+Most Heuchera species naturally grow in relatively dry, rocky conditions, often in the cracks and crevices of rock faces.

 In dry, shady areas where other plants struggle, Heuchera does not.
 Normally Heucheras need well-drained and somewhat moist soil.
 Once established they tolerate dry soil, but they generally do not grow quite as large.

-Nowadays there are varieties that may prefer a sunny position so be sure to check before you buy one.
+Nowadays, there are varieties that may prefer a sunny position, so be sure to check before you buy one.
 Generally Heucheras need more moist if they are placed in a sunnier spot.
 Most of the times the foliage looks better in more shady conditions with 4 hours or less direct sunlight.

 The foliage of the Heuchera is essentially evergreen but they do not look very appealing in the winter.
 It depends on the severity of the winter for a large part.
 If it turns very cold the leaves will die back completely.
 In spring new leaves will emerge replacing the old ones and often a second flush in late summer.